UmutKorkmaz/re-shell-cli/README.md

-# Re-Shell CLI v0.2.9
+# Re-Shell CLI v0.3.0

-A world-class command-line interface for creating and managing multi-framework monorepo and microfrontend applications using the Re-Shell architecture.
-Built with enterprise-grade reliability, zero terminal hanging, and performance that rivals industry-leading CLI tools.
+The most comprehensive and powerful world-class command-line interface for creating and managing multi-framework monorepo and microfrontend applications using the Re-Shell architecture.
+Built with enterprise-grade reliability, zero terminal hanging, comprehensive health diagnostics, advanced analytics, and performance that rivals industry-leading CLI tools.

 ## 🚀 Features